 The plan below shows the Master Points (per team) awarded for victory in a single match.
-In the Qualifying Swiss VPs > 13.00 (the new WBF-scale) is to be considered as a victory.
+In the Qualifying Swiss VPs > 13.00 (the WBF Continuous Scale) is to be considered as a victory.
 In Knock out-matches the Winner 'takes it all', no matter how small the difference is.